-The Car is a 1977 American supernatural horror film directed by Elliot Silverstein (Nightmare Honeymoon) from a screenplay by Michael Butler, Dennis Shryack and Lane Slate.
-It stars James Brolin, Kathleen Lloyd, John Marley, and Ronny Cox.
+The Car is a 1977 American supernatural horror feature film directed by Elliot Silverstein (Nightmare Honeymoon) from a screenplay written by Michael Butler, Dennis Shryack and Lane Slate.
+The movie stars James Brolin, Kathleen Lloyd, John Marley and Ronny Cox.

 In the fictional Utah community of Santa Ynez, a mysterious black car is terrorising road users.

 The police are called to the first of a series of hit and run deaths, apparently caused by the same car that appears heavily customized and has no license plate, making identification difficult.
 Sheriff Everett Peck (John Marley) gets a lead on the car when it is witnessed by Amos Clemens (R. G. Armstrong) after it runs over a hitchhiker.